We earn a commission if you make a purchase, at no additional cost to you.

 Gabby does an incredible and emotionally-charged performance.

-In addition. it all comes with an acoustic guitar that fits perfectly.
+In addition.
+It all comes with an acoustic guitar that fits perfectly.

 You can refer to this tab to learn the song’s parts.